c0x0o/nvim/README.md

 are so many annoying elements in nvim window, such as line number, git status sign, etc.

-Use `:GUICopy'` to remove them, and use `:GUICopyEnd` to get them back.
+Use `:GUICopy` to remove them, and use `:GUICopyEnd` to get them back.

 ### Languange Server Protocol